Kush Nama

-Kush-Nama (کوشنامه), is a Persian epic poem and part of a mythical history of Iran written by Ḥakim Iranshān (or Irānshāh) ibn Abu l-Khayr between the years 501-04/1108-11.
+Kush-Nama (کوشنامه) is a Persian epic poem and part of a mythical history of Iran written by Ḥakim Iranshān (or Irānshāh) ibn Abu l-Khayr between the years 1108 and 1111 (501–04).

 Manuscript and background

 A critical edition of the poem based on unique manuscript of the work is found in a collection held in the British Museum (OR 2780) and published in a critical edition by Professor Jalal Matini, and in an English translation by Kaveh L Hemmat.

-The manuscript collection contains five epic poems: Asadi Tusi's Garshasp-nama, Ahmad Tabrizi's Shāhanshāh-nāma, Tārikh-e Changiz Khān va Jāneshinānash "The History of Genghis Khan and his Successors", the Bahman-nama, and the Kush-nama.
+The manuscript collection contains five epic poems: Asadi Tusi's Garshasp-nama, Ahmad Tabrizi's Shāhanshāh-nāma, Tārikh-e Changiz Khān va Jāneshinānash ("The History of Genghis Khan and his Successors"), the Bahman-nameh, and the Kush-nama.
 It originally also contained the Shahnameh, however, this portion was separated from the rest of the codex.

 Much of the epic was likely based on one or more Middle Persian prose texts.
 This manuscript has 10,129 couplets and contains some scribal errors.
 The text can be divided into a preface, a frame story about a king named Kush (different from the main character), a second frame story about Alexander the Great, and the main narrative which tells the story of Kush the Tusked and his battles with Abtin and Fereydun and their adventures in China, Korea, the Maghreb, and the Iberian Peninsula.

-The introduction (lines 1-226) begins by the customary tradition of extolling God.
+The introduction (lines 1 – 226) begins by the customary tradition of extolling God.
 Subsequently, the author then references the Bahman-nama as his previous work.
 Then he gives the reasons behind their composition and ends with praise of the patron.
-The story deals with the eventful life of Kush the Tusked (or Persian: Pil-gush, "The Elephant-eared"), the son of Kush who is the brother of the king Zahak.
+The story deals with the eventful life of Kush the Tusked (or Persian: Pil-gush, "The Elephant-eared"), the son of Kush who is the brother of the king Zahhak.
 Kush the Tusked is said to have lived 1,500 years.
 The epic poem is dedicated to the Seljuk sultan Malik-Shah I (r.
-498—511/1105-18).
+1105–18).
 The writer's name does not appear in the work.